Mallick17/DevOps/README.md

 ```

 <details>
-  <summary>Click to view detailed Breakdown of each SEGMENT for PACKETS</summary>
+  <summary>Click to view detailed Breakdown of each PACKETS field</summary>

 ### Breakdown of each segment: